The Cloning Coach: Expert advice for common error conditions

-If your source or destination hard drive is experiencing physical malfunction, you may have a narrow window of opportunity to back up the data from that disk to another hard drive.
+If your source or destination hard drive is experiencing a significant physical malfunction (errors that go beyond "input/output" read errors described above), you may have a narrow window of opportunity to back up the data from that disk to another hard drive.
 Time is precious; components could fail at any moment rendering the drive completely unmountable.
 Read activity is stressful on a dying volume, especially a full-volume backup.
 We recommend that you immediately back up the files that are most important to you.
 When you have backed up the most important data, next try to do a full-volume backup.
 When you have recovered as much data as possible, we recommend that you replace the affected hard drive.

 More often than not, you're completely out of luck.
 You may be able to revive a hard drive for small amounts of time by letting the drive cool down (somewhere cool and dry, not cold) and then powering it up attached to a service workstation (e.g. don't attempt to boot from it, you may not have enough time).

 If you haven't granted CCC permission to delete or archive modified items or items that are unique to the destination, then you may encounter this error message after applying a software update to your source volume.
 Without permission to delete or archive items from your destination volume (as necessary), CCC will not replace a folder with an item of a different type.